How to Create a Mobile Testing Strategy in Three Steps

-According to GSMA Intelligence, 5 billion people worldwide currently use smartphones and mobile phones; that is two-thirds of the global population.
+According to GSMA Intelligence, more than 5 billion people worldwide currently use smartphones and mobile phones; that is two-thirds of the global population.
+In total, those 5 billion people making more than 9 billion mobile connections worldwide.
 No other device in the history of mankind has experienced such rapid market penetration.
-Entire areas of life are now influenced by the devices, and applications are now being (visibly and rather inconspicuously) integrated into cars, wearable technology, and home appliances.
+Entire areas of life are now influenced by the devices, and applications are now being (visibly and rather inconspicuously) integrated into cars, wearable technology, home appliances, and more to come.

 Because of mobile’s omnipresence and the fact that many daily situations rely on flawless app experiences, mobile users have incredibly high expectations when it comes to digital quality.
 Companies realize this and are beginning to prioritize mobile before all else.
 In the following, I have devised a three-step guide on how to create your own mobile testing strategy.

 One of the biggest challenges a team must solve for is device fragmentation.
 There are more than 25,000 Android devices alone on the market.
 Add that to the smaller, yet still complicated iOS device market and you have a difficult fragmentation issue on hand.
 Further complicating the situation is user mobility.
 This takes into account several variables when using the app like location, conditions, and network preference, to name a few.
 And depending on the target customers and the target country the mobile platform usage differs as well.

 Mobile devices are only the tip of the iceberg, too.
 Wearables, fitness bands, IoT devices, and e-mobility services continue to flood the market, adding a new layer of mobile connectivity.
 Therefore all these devices should be considered when creating a mobile testing strategy.